 - Eat dense protein foods like meats, fish, eggs, cottage cheese, whey protein in a smoothie, nuts or nut butters, or beans.

-- Eat a complex carbohydrate along side of your protein.
+- Eat a complex carbohydrate alongside your protein.
 If you are a petite person, 1/2 cup will do, if you are larger 1-2 cups will be a good serving size.
-Eat whole grains like oatmeal, brown or wild rice, quinoa, potatoes with the skin on them, whole grain tortilla, or beans.
+Eat whole grains like oatmeal, brown or wild rice, quinoa, potatoes with the skin on them, whole grain tortillas, or beans.
 Avoid eating any white refined carbohydrates like cakes, pastries, white bread, etc.

 - Eat within one hour of waking up.

 2. Eat all meals with a serving of protein